Top

 • Incomplete or missing paperwork

-Request the denial letter and claims file from OFEGLI
+Request the written denial letter and full claims file from OFEGLI

-• Federal courts can enforce payment of benefits
+• Federal courts have authority to enforce payment of benefits

 Frequently Asked Questions

-What happens if a beneficiary form is outdated
+What happens if a FEGLI beneficiary form is outdated

-Denials based on outdated forms can often be challenged when processing errors exist.
+Denials based on outdated beneficiary forms can often be challenged when agency processing errors, missing records, or federal compliance issues exist.

 Can FEGLI coverage continue after retirement

-Yes, but only if properly elected and maintained.
-Many denials result from conversion errors.
+Yes, but only if coverage continuation or conversion was properly elected and maintained.
+Many denials arise from errors during retirement processing.

 Yes.
-FEGLI disputes involve federal regulations and strict procedures.
+FEGLI disputes involve federal regulations, agency duties, and strict procedures that differ significantly from private life insurance claims.

 Key Takeaways